Home > Blog > Moratorium > What Is a Debt Moratorium, Debt Relief Order, and How It Brings Relief

 Formal Restructuring Protocols (Table Included Below)

-In some cases, formal procedures under insolvency law might be the best path.
+In some cases under English law, formal procedures under insolvency law might be the best path.
 For companies, it might be an approved arrangement with a majority of creditors.
 Individuals might arrange a controlled repayment plan.
-The table below offers an overview of some popular methods to handle overwhelming debt obligations effectively.
+The table below offers an overview of methods to handle overwhelming debt obligations effectively.

 Debt Option